 Betty spent part of World War II on Long Island, one of numerous American women who worked as part of the war effort.
 She was in New York when George wrote her to propose they be married after the war.
 Betty also spent some time teaching country school, and later in her marriage she occasionally did short-term secretarial work.

-For most of her adult life, though, Betty Burrow was proud to be a homemaker.
+As a young woman Betty Burrow worked as a teacher in a country school.
+Later on she occasionally did clerical work.
+For most of her adult life, though, Betty was proud to be a homemaker.
 Even though the family rarely had much money to spend, she took pride in being able to decorate her home and prepare wholesome meals on a shoestring.
 She spent most of her free time reading; there was never a moment when she wasn't in the middle of some book.

 For most of David Burrow's life, Betty's health was not good.
 She suffered severe arthritis, high blood pressure, and a variety of other afflictions.
 Her health seriously deteriorated while David was in high school, and around the time he graduated she was diagnosed with nephroma (cancer of the kidney).
 For the next two years she was constantly in and out the hospital, and she eventually died of cancer in 1982.

-This pinecone wreath, which Betty Burrow made in 1967, has hung on David Burrow's front door every Christmas since 1984.
+This pinecone wreath, which Betty Burrow made in 1967, has hung on David Burrow's front door for more than three decades.

 LEFT: Betty Zane Miller at the University of Iowa Wesley Foundation